BU-Spark/bu-spark/documentation/code-quests/react.md

 # React Level One
 ## VOCABULARY
 - **Web Development Framework** — A collection of tools, libraries, and conventions designed to simplify building web applications.
 It handles lower-level tasks (HTTP requests, routing, authentication, project structure) so developers can focus on creating features.
 Frameworks typically integrate multiple libraries together into a complete system.
-React itself is actually a library, while tools built around it (like Next.js) form a framework.
+React itself is a library, while tools built around it (like Next.js) form a framework.
 - **State** — The current data of an application at a specific moment, including variables, user inputs, and component status.
 - **Component** — A self-contained, reusable piece of code that defines part of a user interface, including its structure (HTML/JSX), behavior (JavaScript logic), and often styling (CSS).
 - **Hook** — A special React function that lets functional components use features like state management and lifecycle behavior.
 They always start with ``use``.
+- **Prop (Property)** — A value passed from a parent component to a child component that allows the child to receive data and customize its behavior or display.
+Props are read-only and cannot be changed by the child component.
 - **JSX** — Stands for JavaScript XML.
 A syntax extension for JavaScript that looks like HTML and is used in React to describe UI components.
 - **Node.js** — An open-source runtime environment that allows JavaScript to run outside of a web browser.
 This makes it possible to build servers, command-line tools, and development tooling using JavaScript, enabling full-stack development in a single language.
 - **Vite** — A fast modern development server and build tool for web projects, used to create and run React apps locally.